 - Again, the first three superclasses are identical to those of

-, which provide fundamental object behavior, event handling, and rendering on the screen. - UIImageView: A specialized subclass of
+UIButtonandUILabel, which provide fundamental object behavior, event handling, and rendering on the screen. - UIImageView: A specialized subclass of

-that is optimized for displaying images.
+UIViewthat is optimized for displaying images.
 It can be configured with a single image, or a sequence of images to create simple animations.
-WhileUIImageView
+WhileUIImageViewis typically not user-interactive, it can be made interactive by adding gesture recognizers or making it part of a control structure.

 Key Features: